Soneritics/CsCartFeeds/README.md

 * vergelijk subcategory
 * vergelijk delivery period

+* The following feature is optional:
+* vergelijk promotiontext

 ## Using the Kieskeurig Data Feed
 The Kieskeurig data feed requires some extra information.